AzimoLabs/AzimoTestKit/README.md

       }
     }

 If we want to test `print()` function we should provide fake object of `Printer`.
-Unfortunately, we can not create it automatically in code using reflection so we have to write them ourselves (or by using some code generator frameworks).
+Unfortunately, we can not create it automatically in code using reflection so we have to write them ourselves (or using some codes generator frameworks).

-First lets create some helpers: `PrinterMethods` and `PrinterMethodsProperties`.
+First let's create some helpers: `PrinterMethods` and `PrinterMethodsProperties`.
-For this case we use `enum`s but you can use whatever you want.
+In this case, we use `enum`s but you can use whatever you want.

     enum PrinterMethods {
         case getIdentifier